 |Oaks Course at TPC San Antonio||San Antonio, Texas||7,435 Yards||$7,700,000|

 The Valero Texas Open is one of many tournaments to have been shunted about due to the reshuffling of the PGA Tour season.
 It has now replaced the Houston Open as the warm up event for the Masters.
 The challenges posed by the Oaks Course at TPC San Antonio suggests that this is an excellent bit of casting.

 TPC San Antonio provides many of the same tests as Augusta National.
 The fast and sloping greens will seriously test the players’ putting, there is serious danger lurking off the fairways and the course usually plays firm and fast.
 The speed of the course allows shorter hitters to be competitive even though it’s a fairly long par 72 at 7,435 yards.
-The dry spell in San Antonio suggests the fairways will be as fiery as ever but scoring won’t be easy, especially on the weekend when the wind is forecast to get up which traditionally makes scoring much more difficult.
+The dry spell in San Antonio suggests the fairways will be as fiery as ever but scoring won’t be easy, especially if the wind gets up which traditionally makes scoring much more difficult.

 About the Valero Texas Open

 The Texas Open has a history that stretches back around a century, with the first tournament having taken place back in 1922.
 Since 2002, the tournament has been sponsored by Valero, a San Antonio-based Energy Corporation, with the event now known as the Valero Texas Open.